A faithful remnant,

 Chloe and the children had prepared a special treat for Uncle Caelius, so when he arrived the children jumped up and down with excitement, looking at the cart full of goodies.

 Chloe stood up from her special chair, cushioned with embroidered pillows, bowing her head in honor of an elder of the church.
 “Good day Brother Caelius!
 The children and I have anticipated your arrival with great joy.”
-Smiling, she motioned for Caelius to be seated at the table.
+Smiling from the heart, she motioned for Caelius to be seated at the table.

 One of the children, the youngest one, Priscilla interrupted.
 “Ms. Chloe was telling us a story!”